 Present: belly sliders for annuals is rather a problem of the past and too few aquarists are aware of this : just drop an effervescent tablet of oxygen in your fry aquarium when the problem arise, and that's it (a not 100% miracle, though).

 Future: this excellent trick, discovered by fellow aquarists from Killifish Associations (e.g., Jorge San Juan of Spain), will not prevent you from patiently gathering your own observations, i.e. those conditions who naturally prevent belly sliding (and from reporting your experience to Killi-Data)… by the way, the problem is not reported in nature, simply because belly sliders would be an ideal prey !
-Finally if the problem is not 100% solved, why not experiment new solutions that you imagine ?
+Typically this observational attitude has been followed by the US Aquarist Bob Morenski who has demonstrated lately (through trials and errors) that another part of the problem lies in hastiness and irresponsibility towards natural factors by aquarists (the respect of the true duration of total dryness of the biotope, as given in Killi-Data, never less (as frequently errored), and maybe a little bit more, and the respect of the temperature of the dry substrate of the biotope, as given in Killi-Data, never more (as frequently errored), increase even more the percentage of good results (less belly-sliders).
+Finally if the problem is not completely solved, why not experiment new solutions that you imagine ?

 |Unbalanced sex ratios : how to solve that triggering problem?||Past: change your water chemistry and temperature, and you'll get some success, who knows.